 5. Bring to a boil again, then turn down to a simmer that still keeps the fluid moving and disturbing well enough.
 You need to still boil off some of the water and let the soup thicken.
 Simmer for 20 minutes.

 6. Now throw the chicken into the pot, stir, and keep on simmering for another 40 minutes.
 Add 1 cup of water if it is thicker than you like.
+Stir to find bay leaves to remove.
 It should smell WONDERFUL in your home near the end!
 Please comment and share any ideas and tips for how you made this recipe your own "Creation In The Kitchen".